 The browser will typically alert you if the date or time on your device is incorrect.
 This erroneous data can be interpreted by the browser as an indication that the SSL certificate has expired.

-Some browsers will additionally recognise any erroneous time/date data as a sign of a security vulnerability, and will issue a security warning as a result.
+Some browsers will additionally recognize any erroneous time/date data as a sign of a security vulnerability and will issue a security warning as a result.

 Make sure the time and date are set automatically to avoid problems like these.